 The OSP is one of the oldest prisons in America, housing convicts since 1869.
-Inside the 8-metre-high walls (approx.) of the prison is a quarter-mile tarmac track and one of the oldest prison-run clubs in the country, founded in the early 1970s by none other than Prefontaine himself.
+Inside the 26-foot-high walls of the prison is a quarter-mile asphalt track and one of the oldest prison run clubs in the country, founded in the early 1970s by none other than Prefontaine himself.

 What began as a visit to the prison for a sociology project became a higher purpose for Pre.
-"After he met the inmates, he started a training programme there and he really enjoyed it", classmate Mary Marckx told the Department of Nike Archives (DNA).
-"He believed running can change your life and he liked the interaction".
+“After he met the inmates, he started a training program there and he really enjoyed it,” classmate Mary Marckx told the Department of Nike Archives (DNA).
+“He believed running can change your life, and he liked the interaction.”

-It's been almost 50 years since Pre's untimely death, but the seeds he planted at the OSP have borne fruit.
-The run club hosts 5Ks and 10Ks from March to October every year, culminating in the High Wall Half-Marathon.
+It’s been almost 50 years since Pre’s untimely death, but the seeds he planted at the OSP have borne fruit.
+The run club hosts 5Ks and 10Ks from March to October every year, culminating in the High Wall Half Marathon.
 Civilians are allowed to join the 150-member running club on the runs—this is sometimes the only contact with the outside world afforded to the prisoners.
-Eighteen months of good behaviour are required to join and there's a waiting list.
+Eighteen months of good behavior are required to join and there’s a waiting list.

 Runners pay their respects at Pre’s Rock.

-"Pre continues to run with us as we honour the legacy he most graciously left at the Oregon State Penitentiary", wrote an inmate at the OSP who responded to an enquiry from DNA via a state corrections official.
-"Pre found solace in his visits here.
-Although he's remembered as a man who didn't care what others thought of him, few people on the outside knew where he was going when he came to OSP.
+“Pre continues to run with us as we honor the legacy he most graciously left at the Oregon State Penitentiary,” wrote an inmate at the OSP who responded to an inquiry from DNA via a state corrections official.
+“Pre found solace in his visits here.
+Although he’s remembered as a man who didn’t care what others thought of him, few people on the outside knew where he was going when he came to OSP.